 You Have a Qualifying Medical Condition

 To qualify for SSDI, you cannot make more money than the current year’s SGA limit.
-The SSA notes that the limit for SGA for 2020 is $1,260 a month for people who are not blind and $2,110 a month for people who are statutorily blind.
+The SSA notes that the limit for SGA for 2021 is $1,310 a month for sighted people and $2,190 a month for people who are statutorily blind.

 Your Condition Will Last More Than a Year or Is Terminal

 You may qualify for Social Security disability benefits if you have a medical condition that: